openstack/training-guides/labs/README.md

 About
 -----

-Training Labs will provide scripts to automate creation of Training Environment.
+Training Labs will provide scripts to automate the creation of the Training Environment.

 **Note:** Training Labs are specifically meant for OpenStack Training and are